dodiazlopez/main/README.md

-I am [Daniel Díaz](https://i.imgur.com/2cOugju.jpg), 32, a PhD in Computer Science who performs as researcher and Assistant Professor in information security in the Universidad del Rosario (Colombia).
+I am [Daniel Díaz-López](https://i.imgur.com/2cOugju.jpg), 35, a PhD in Computer Science who performs as researcher and Professor in information security in the Universidad del Rosario (Colombia).
 In this site you can find most of the projects which I have being part of and the technical material I have led or built.

 <!--- [You can find here my Cover Letter](https://drive.google.com/open?id=1qnbSjh9zS2EmUsaKHI2Jx6SGR8sdpzFI) --->